Search Intent

-There is one thing that Google wants above all else: to satisfy the needs of its users.
-Hence, only sites that are capable of understanding the search Intent of people will not only win favor with them, but also with the search engine.
+Google wants one thing above all else: to satisfy its users’ needs.
+Hence, only sites capable of understanding people’s search Intent will win favor with them and with the search engine.

 Millions of queries are made on the Internet every day.
 Users try to find answers to any question or need they have, and the challenge for search engines lies in their ability to offer the best result in the shortest possible time.

-For this reason, today we will see what is the search intention in SEO and we will analyze the different types that exist.
-In addition, we will delve into how you can optimize the content of your website so that your site is chosen.
+For this reason, today, we will examine the search intention in SEO and analyze the different types that exist.
+In addition, we will delve into how you can optimize your website’s content so that your site is chosen.

 What is search intent in SEO?